behu-kea/first-semester-java/topics/04 - oop/class-diagram.md

 Composition implies that two classes are associated and it adds the following details: within a Composition sub-objects are **strongly dependent** on a whole.
 Objects of the types are **instantiated together** and have **common lifecycle**.

 A human needs a heart to live and a heart needs a human body to function  on.
 In other words when the classes (entities) are dependent on each other and their life span are same (if one dies then another one too)  then its a composition.

+A hand is **composed of** fingers